-In terms of books for inspiration I can recommend ‘Scribe: Artist of the Written Word’ by John Stevens, a true modern master.
-For instruction I would also suggest ‘Foundations of Calligraphy’ by the brilliant Sheila Waters.
-‘Calligraphy’ by Gaye Godfrey-Nicholls was published last year, a good book for beginners.
-Any of ‘The Speedball Textbook’ series are also inexpensive sources of instruction and inspiration.
+Regarding books for inspiration, I can recommend ‘Scribe: Artist of the Written Word’ by John Stevens, a true modern master.
+For instruction, I would also suggest ‘Foundations of Calligraphy’ by the brilliant Sheila Waters.
+Calligraphy by Gaye Godfrey-Nicholls was published last year.
+It is a good book for beginners.
+Any of ‘The Speedball Textbook’ series is also an inexpensive source of instruction and inspiration.

 I feel so lucky to have found what Hermann Zapf described as “this peaceful and noble art”.
 My working process as a designer and artist has evolved into a hybrid style blending my knowledge of both traditional and digital tools.
 There are some things computers can't do and vice versa.
 I think this is a great way to work.
-I have a broader palette of tools to choose from which I find beneficial.
+I have a broader palette of tools to choose from, which I find beneficial.
 I feel I am becoming a better artist and designer every day, which makes me very happy.

-Some recommended tools below.
-These tools reflect my personal taste and are not a definitive list.
+Some recommended tools are below.
+These tools reflect my taste and are not a definitive list.
 Other calligraphers would most likely recommend other tools.
 From top to bottom: Pilot Parallel Pen, Pentel Colour Brush, Kuretake No. 13 Fountain Brush Pen, Manuscript Italic Fountain Pen, Nikko G Nib with oblique pen holder, Automatic Pen, Copic Wide Marker, Ruling Pen.

-This article was written in March, 2015.
+This article was written in March 2015.